r-pufky/docs/services/sonarr/sonarr.config.md

 #### Importing
  * Skip Free Space Check: no
- * Use Hardlink instead of Copy: yes
+ * Use Hardlink instead of Copy: no
  * Import Extra Files: no

 #### File Management